ywang412/Android_TournamentManager/GroupProject/Docs/UserManual.md

 1)	Add player to the system

+To add a player to the system, user will log in with Manager mode.
+And Add Player as shown below.

+And then enter all the required information: Name, Phone Number,

 2)	Remove player from the system

 3)	Manage existing tournament or create a new tournament